6 must-know factors to install effective air handling units in public swimming pools

 Conversely, if too much air is moved across the surface of your pool in relation to its U-value, this will boost evaporation and grow your energy costs.
 Similarly, if glass temperatures are raised too high as a result of the air being directed to them, this will lead to further unnecessary energy loss.

-Therefore, your air handling unit must control the airflow around the pool hall in a way that prevents the likelihood of stagnant air, which can quickly form condensation and create a breeding ground for mould and corrosion, but limit the amount of evaporation to prevent your energy costs spiralling – a difficult balance to find without expert advice…
+Therefore, your swimming pool air handling unit must control the airflow around the pool hall in a way that prevents the likelihood of stagnant air, which can quickly form condensation and create a breeding ground for mould and corrosion, but limit the amount of evaporation to prevent your energy costs spiralling – a difficult balance to find without expert advice…

 3. Likely hotspots for condensation